balakrishnasurya/ZeoTap-A1/README.md

 - SQLAlchemy
 - python-dotenv

-For a complete list of dependencies, refer to the `requirements.txt` file.
+For a complete list of dependencies, refer to the `reqirements.txt` file.

 ## Contributing
 Contributions to improve the Rule Engine are welcome.
 Please follow these steps: